AgnitumuS/ubjs/tutorials/migrations.md

 ### JS file requirements

 Each *.js file MUST export a function.
-This function will be called by migrate with 4 parameters:
+This function will be called by migrate with such a parameters:
 ```javascript
 /**
  * Migrate the CDN model to 2.13.15 (update cdn_person captions)